About Us

 The branches of public law are as follows:

 2. Constitutional Law defines the rules and code of conduct for the government and its various departments.
 It also states the most basic rights of the people.
-These rights, such as freedom of speech and freedom of religion, are guaranteed to all citizens of that country.
+These rights, such as freedom of speech and religion, are guaranteed to all citizens of that country.
 The courts uphold these rights throughout the country.

 4. International Law: This law is meant to make dealings among nations easier.
-This law is more like protocol and is very hard to enforce.
+This law is more like a protocol and is very hard to enforce.

 The branches of private law are as follows: